coleifer/peewee/docs/peewee/api.rst

 .. py:class:: SqliteDatabase(Database)

-    :py:class:`Database` subclass that communicates to the "sqlite3" driver
+    :py:class:`Database` subclass that works with the "sqlite3" driver

 .. py:class:: MySQLDatabase(Database)

-    :py:class:`Database` subclass that communicates to the "MySQLdb" driver
+    :py:class:`Database` subclass that works with either "MySQLdb" or "pymysql".

 .. py:class:: PostgresqlDatabase(Database)

-    :py:class:`Database` subclass that communicates to the "psycopg2" driver
+    :py:class:`Database` subclass that works with the "psycopg2" driver

 Misc